 Members and graduates of the Institute being governance professionals, shall observe the highest standards of professional conduct and ethical behavior in all their work and activities.
-The Investigation Group, Disciplinary Tribunal and Appeal Tribunal are the independent disciplinary bodies stipulated in the Charter and Byelaws of The Institute of Chartered Secretaries and Administrators (ICSA) and the Articles of Association of the Institute (the Institute or HKICS).
+The Investigation Group, Disciplinary Tribunal and Appeal Tribunal are the independent disciplinary bodies stipulated in the Charter and Byelaws of The Chartered Governance Institute and the Articles of Association of the Institute (the Institute or HKICS).

 1. Standard of Professional Conduct

 Every member on election to membership and so long as he remains a member shall be deemed to have undertaken strictly to observe the standard of professional conduct and practice required by the Council and comply with any code of conduct, rules of professional ethics, practice directions, rules and regulations governing professional conduct and practice including the conditions for the issue of practising certificates by the Council.

 Each graduate and each registered student shall strictly observe the standard of professional conduct and practice required by the Council and comply with any code of conduct, rules of professional ethics, practice directions, rules and regulations governing professional conduct and practice of members unless the Council or the Disciplinary Tribunal otherwise decide or they are otherwise inapplicable by the reason of their not having acquired the minimum years of experience, training or passing the prescribed examinations.